-Under some circumstances, the failure of systemically important financial institutions could have serious repercussions for national economies as key financial services would no longer be available.
-Such institutions are referred to as "too big to fail" – they benefit from an implicit state guarantee because the government cannot afford to let them collapse.
-This gives rise to a moral hazard and, by acting as an indirect subsidy, tends to distort competition.
+The failure of systemically important financial institutions can have serious repercussions for national economies as key financial services would no longer be available.
+Such institutions are referred to as "too big to fail" because the government could not afford to let them collapse.

-Recovery and resolution planning (RRP) is currently high up on the international regulatory agenda and has also become firmly anchored in Swiss law
+Following the 2007/08 financial crisis, recovery and resolution planning (RRP) thus featured prominently on the international regulatory agenda and became firmly anchored in Swiss law.